litentry/squid/README.md

 [type-graphql](https://typegraphql.com) resolvers and to add request validation.
 More details will be added later.

+## Deployments

+### Prerequisites
+- docker
+- docker-compose
+- make

+### Initial deployment
+- Checkout the project on the server
+- Run `./init-letsencrypt.sh` to fetch an SSL certificate
+- Run `docker-compose -f docker-compose.nginx.yml up -d` to spin up nginx and certbot
+- Run `make deploy`

+### Subsequent deployments
+- Run `make deploy`

+Make deploy should be a 'no-downtime' deployment.
+It will spin up new instances of the app and database and once its finished indexing it will switch nginx over to the new containers and tear down the old ones.

+### Useful commands
+- `docker ps` - list all running containers
+- `docker logs *container name*` - output container logs
+- `docker exec -it *container name* psql -U postgres` - log into postgres

 ## Disclaimer

 This is alpha-quality software.
 Expect some bugs and incompatible changes in coming weeks.